vyskoczilova/woocommerce-payforpayment/README.txt

 = 2.1.9 (2025-04-01) =

 * Fix: Tax class settings not being saved properly in payment gateway configuration.
+* [Call for beta testers](https://kybernaut.cz/en/plugins/woocommerce-pay-for-payment/testing-v2/): New features are coming in Q2 2024—and I’m looking for folks to help test them out!

 = 2.1.8 (2023-07-24) =